catherine0422/MovieDatabase/step1/Readme.md

 -   `up_index.sql`: To add INDEX on tables
 -   `down_index.sql`: To eliminate the change brought by `up_index.sql`, only for debug use
 -   `Kunhao&Yujia-create.sql`: Official hand-in file.
+-   `statistics.sql`: Script to change statistics of table.
+-   `clustering.sql`: SQL script to cluster the index.
+-   `test.sql`: Simple file to inspect the physical plan of query.